PhantomAppDevelopment/socialmedia-as3/facebook/README.md

 9. In the `Make [Your App Name] public?` section turn it to `Yes`.
 A pop-up will appear asking if you want to make your app public, click the `Confirm` button.

-With these settings your app will only be allowed to do reading operations with the Facebook API.
-If you want to do writing operations such as `Liking` and posting to the user wall you must submit your app for review.
+With these settings your app will only be allowed to do basic reading operations with the Facebook API.
+If you want to do writing operations such as `Liking` and `Posting` to the user wall you must submit your app for review.

 ## Implementation